-The following are examples of criteria that may be appropriate in determining a request for a dispensation, but the council will need to determine the factors they consider relevant. -
+The following are examples of criteria that may be appropriate in determining a request for a dispensation, but the Council will need to determine the factors they consider relevant. -

-- a) the nature of the councillor's pecuniary interest, e.g., is it trivial or remote? - b) the need to maintain public confidence in the conduct of the council's business; - c) in certain circumstances, the possible outcome of the proposed vote; - d) the need for efficient and effective conduct of the council's business; - e) the member has a particular expertise or knowledge in the matter that may be useful to its consideration (e.g. a member could be allowed to speak, but not vote); - f) the interest is common to the member and a significant proportion of the general public; - g) any other relevant considerations.
+- (a) the nature of the Councillor's pecuniary interest, e.g. is it trivial or remote? - (b) the need to maintain public confidence in the conduct of the Council's business; - (c) in certain circumstances, the possible outcome of the proposed vote; - (e) the need for efficient and effective conduct of the Council's business;

+(f) the Member has a particular expertise or knowledge in the matter that may be useful to its consideration (e.g. a Member could be allowed to speak, but not vote);

+- (g) the interest is common to the Member and a significant proportion of the general public; - (g) any other relevant considerations.